mikew1/webtales/README.md

 ## Main points - web programming in Lisp

 - The common languages used for web programming all seem to create a bunch of DSLs which we must navigate and which are not compatible with one another.
-The most obvious are those for templating and validation.
+The most obvious perhaps are those for templating and validation.
 (My point is that those are different from the core language, i.e. they are different from that syntactically, and from each other).
 Personally I only really became aware of this from the perspective of lisp.
 Then I started to think about its impact.
 It's pretty big.
 - Lisp tends to not do that and it's only when you've seen that it's possible do you realise what barriers those other systems actually erect to your thinking.
 You are no longer forced to use multiple incompatible languages.
 - To take a different example, the framework here, Restas, uses generic functions to achieve what in OO is called